zhiyaol/deltakit/docs/guide/adding_noise.md

 using a small number of controllable parameters.

 ## `NoiseParameters` class
-The {class}`NoiseParameters <deltakit.explorer.qpu.NoiseParameters>` class is a base class that allows you to define arbitrary functions which insert noise events into the circuit when the necessary conditions are met.
+The {class}`NoiseParameters <deltakit.explorer.qpu.NoiseParameters>` base class
+allows you to define arbitrary functions which insert noise events into the circuit when the necessary conditions are met.
 You may define your realistic noise model by specifying what should happen each time a gate or measurement is executed, or when a qubit remains idle.